 We’ve all been on a conference call where someone’s voice echoed during the meeting.
-Sometimes it’s simply distracting and annoying, but other times the echo can be so bad that it’s impossible to understand the speaker.
+Sometimes, it’s simply distracting and annoying, but other times the echo can be so bad that it’s impossible to understand the speaker.

 How many times have you had to interrupt a call to say, “Sorry, there’s a bit of an echo on your end!”

-Speaker phones, conferencing devices and laptops are offering better quality sound than ever, but they can still run into problems with echo on audio and video calls.
+Speaker phones, conferencing devices, and laptops are offering better quality sound than ever, but they can still run into problems with echo on audio and video calls.

 What is Acoustic Echo?

 However, the microphones don’t just capture the near-end speech, they can also capture the far-end speech.
-If the far-end speech is transmitted to the other side of the call, then the other person will hear their own voice, after a slight delay for network and processing.
+If the far-end speech is transmitted to the other side of the call, the other person will hear their own voice, after a slight delay for network and processing.

 This is the “echo” we are concerned with, and the length of the delay determines how annoying it will be.
-So, how long does an echo need to be until it becomes significantly disruptive to the phone call?
+So, how long does an echo need to last until it becomes significantly disruptive to the phone call?

 How Much Echo is Too Much?